River of Life - Bear Creek, Colorado March 3, 2021

 Great horned owls also enjoy the numerous lookouts and fields for hunting along the ditch.
 In the evenings they will hoot back and forth to each other as white and red breasted nuthatches along with black capped chickadees and downy woodpeckers happily patrol the nooks and crannies in the numerous rough bark of pines and poplars.
 Many times the owls will perch on the branch above the path allowing pedestrians to walk close by underneath.
 And again, most people engrossed in their own world simply walk by the unseen and unknown nature they live in.

-On a warm, spring day riding northwards, I rolled over the wooden bridge past the flowing waters of the ditch and around the wetlands filled with noisy red-winged blackbirds jostling for position in the cattails.
+On a warm, spring day riding my mountain bike northwards, I rolled over the wooden bridge past the flowing waters of the ditch and around the wetlands filled with noisy red-winged blackbirds jostling for position in the cattails.
 Passing the 1970’s built park and homes, I turned towards the west and pedaled on a dirt path past recently constructed, ridiculously tightly packed, two story homes that now stand where a historic farm once stood for over 100 years.
 The old homestead and even older barn stood near a small lake, Stickford Lake, once filled by the waters of Bear Creek running through the Harriman Ditch.
 Over time, sediment filled the lake and it would only hold water after heavy rains or snow storms.
 Developers finished the job permanently, grading over the entire farm without a second thought.
 With the relentless pace of development, demolition and construction moved at such a fast pace, county historians didn’t have a chance to fully document the pioneer architecture of the farm.

 Back in the 1880’s, Stickford Lake was filled with fish and the 160 acre farm was a mile long and quarter mile wide and covered with crops of clover, timothy, upland hay, oats and wheat.
 There was 25 acres of apple trees, as well as smaller gardens of raspberries and strawberries.
 Shade trees surrounded the Stickford family house.
 According to a May 3, 1893 newspaper, The Colorado Transcript, it was “one of the choicest small farms in the county.”
 Now, it’s a cookie cutter constructed neighborhood designed for maximum profit an minimal green space, the only park, a grass filled water drainage area with a few picnic tables, swings and a small playground around the dry edges.
 Ironically, as I watch the open spaces near my home filled in with mindless development, I can only imagine what the early Native Americans felt as Europeans descended like a plague of locust devouring the county, consuming the land for it’s mineral wealth, timber, and wildlife.